 My name is Dave.
 I'm a full-time musician and producer based out of Indiana, but spend half of my year touring with a variety of artists such as Country/Rock artist, Corey Cox, who tours the US extensively and has accumulated over 750,000 Spotify Streams.
 In 2017, I spent 9 weeks touring Europe and Southwest Asia with Pop artist, Danika Portz.
 Also, Contemporary Christian artist, John Tibbs, who has made a name for himself in the world of CCM.
-I've shared the stage and collaborated in the studio with many great musicians who play for artists such as Mat Kearney, Ben Rector, Florida Georgia Line, Kacey Musgraves, Craig Campbell, Chris Rice, and Charlie Worsham among others.
-My work as a drummer, keyboardist, and producer within a variety of genres has given me the unique skill set needed to create or duplicate professional tracks for records and/or live performance.
+I've shared the stage and collaborated in the studio with many great musicians who hold jobs with artists such as Mat Kearney, Ben Rector, Florida Georgia Line, Kacey Musgraves, Craig Campbell, Chris Rice, and Charlie Worsham among others.
+My work as a drummer, keyboardist, and producer within a variety of genres has given me the unique skill set needed to create or re-create professional tracks for records and/or live performance.
 I love what I do, and would love to work with you on your next project.
 Just hit me up!

 CUSTOM TRACKS & BEATS: For live performance and/or studio release

-- Programmed Drums & Percussion
+- Live and/or Programmed Drums & Percussion

 - Keys (synth, piano, B3, strings, bass, etc)